Four S Land & Cattle

 • Alfalfa fields attract deer and elk resulting in quality hunting opportunities

-• Bordered by BLM land to the South and national forest to the North allowing for limitless recreational opportunities
+• Borders national forest land allowing for limitless recreational opportunities

 Introduction